heyvitech/academind-workflow/README.md

    This folder contains all of your workflow files, so  you need to create one on your own!

 2. Create TWO workflows.
-   - First workflow should contain lint, test and deploy steps.
-Feel free to divide them into three jobs.
+   - **First workflow** should contain `lint`, `test` and `deploy` steps.
+Feel free to divide them into three jobs if you'd like.
 They should run after one another.
-   - Second workflow
+   - **Second workflow**

 ## My Solution
+I started off creating the first workflow with three jobs, namely `lint`, `test` and `deploy`.
+I didn't think of creating the workflow in a single job, which in this case would make more sense.